 - Company policies/guidelines that require isolation

 A fully managed VPS is a virtual server that is fully managed by our staff.
-Our engineers monitor, tune and maintain the each VPS and respond to any issues that may arise.
-We handle all of the server-side tasks, daily backups as well as customer requests that may need to be completed.
+Our engineers monitor, tune and maintain each VPS and respond to any issues that may arise.
+We handle all of the server-side tasks, daily backups, as well as customer requests that may need to be completed.
 The most common operating systems deployed on a VPS are flavors of Linux like CentOS and Ubuntu.
-A managed VPS is ideal for those who require an isolated solution or larger amounts of dedicated resources but don’t want to hassle of managing a server.
+A managed VPS is ideal for those who require an isolated solution or larger amounts of dedicated resources but don’t want the hassle of managing a server.
 Our managed VPS’s also include a licensed version of cPanel & WHM, firewall, Softaculous script installer, R1Soft backups & more.

 A self-managed VPS (also known as unmanaged, droplet, root access, or instance) is managed by you.
 The hosting provider ensures only the virtual server is online, not the OS.
 It also does not include backups, control panels or any type of maintenance.
 A self-managed VPS is a good solution for those who have the expertise and resources to manage, secure, and maintain their own servers.

 Although this is a cheaper option, it can quickly become compromised or break due to the knowledge required to maintain and secure the server.
 If you’re running a business, this is an important factor to consider.

 A storage or backup VPS is a great alternative to other “cloud storage” options because, not only is it your data, it is on your server.
 This provides an extra layer of security, privacy, and management.